-Relief will be provided by the school in blocks of two or more hours where study assistance has been granted to:
+Relief payment will be provided to the school where study assistance has been granted to:

 - school learning support officers

-- school administrative manager or a school administrative officer employed in a TP1 or TP2 school.
+- school administrative manager or a school administrative officer employed in a Teaching Principal 1 (TP1) or Teaching Principal 2 (TP2) school.

 The cost of this relief will be reimbursed by the department upon receipt of:

-- evidence of applicant’s leave claim, such as eLAPS
+- evidence of applicant's leave claim, such as approved SAP ESS report/screenshot.

-- evidence of relief payment, such as eCPC claim summary which shows that casual assistance was employed by the school to provide relief for the SAS staff member granted study assistance.
+- evidence of relief payment, such as processed SAP casual timesheet or SAP salary report which shows that casual relief was employed by the school to provide relief for the SAS staff member granted study assistance.